 Phencyclidine overdosePCP overdose; Angel dust overdose; Sernyl overdose

-Phencyclidine, or PCP, is an illegal street drug that can cause hallucinations and severe agitation.
+Phencyclidine, or PCP, is an illegal street drug.
+It can cause hallucinations and severe agitation.
 This article discusses overdose due to PCP.
-An overdose is when you take more than the normal or recommended amount of something, usually a drug.
+An overdose is when someone takes more than the normal or recommended amount of something, usually a drug.
 An overdose may result in serious, harmful symptoms or death.

 - Agitation (overly excited, violent behavior)